 In October 2017 she joined the Leibniz Institute of Photonic Technology (Leibniz-IPHT) in Jena, Germany, which is closely connected to the Friedrich-Schiller-University (FSU) in Jena.
 Since then her focus has been on implementation and further development of polarization resolved fluorescence microscopy and complementing label-free nanoscale infrared spectroscopy methods (NanIR) for emergent and cutting-edge biomedical research and innovation.

-From 12/2019 to 05/2020 a Scholarship (POLIRIM) by the FSU provides funding for her work in the context of Thuringia's program for support of female junior researchers and junior artists.
+From 12/2019 to 05/2020 a Scholarship (POLIRIM) by the FSU provided funding for her work in the context of Thuringia's program for support of female junior researchers and junior artists.
 Since 06/2020 her research project Live2DPOLIM has been funded by the German Research Foundation (DFG), which includes also her own position at the Leibniz-IPHT in Jena.
 Besides her research work, she currently is pursing a habilitation (lecturing qualification) at the Faculty of Physics and Astronomy, FSU.
 In May 2020 she joined the mentoring program of the federation of the universities of Halle, Jena and Leipzig, which supports female postdocs aiming at a career in academia.